swoolcock/GravityHelper/README.md

 perform the flip.
 The default procedure is:

 1) The `Entity`'s position is moved to the opposite side of the current hitbox (this means it could be stuck in the ceiling or floor).
-2) The hitbox is moved such that it has the same absolute coordinates as it did prior to the flip.
+2) The hitbox is moved such that it has the same absolute coordinates as it did prior to the flip (hopefully unsticking it).
 3) `Sprite`s are moved and flipped to correspond to the new position and direction.
 4) If the entity is an `Actor`, the Y component of the `Speed` property (if it exists) is inverted so that momentum is preserved.